-Today, I’m going to reach into my mailbag for some quick critiques of posts.
-I’ll point out some deal-killers you should avoid when pitching, and I’ll show you what makes a good pitch.
+Today, I’m going to reach into my mailbag and do some quick critiques of pitch emails I’ve received.
+I’ll point out some deal-killers you should avoid when pitching, and I’ll show you what makes a pitch, well, good.

 If you’re wondering what qualifies me, I earned over $25,000/day as a consultant before I stopped to focus on my business.
 I’ve also helped thousands of people start businesses.